dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 A character literal can only contain a single value of the built-in char type.
-When --unicode-char is disabled, the char type represents UTF-16 code units, so this means a character literal can only contain a character that can be represented iwith a single such unit, i.e. characters in the Basic Multilingual Plane.
+When --unicode-char is disabled, the char type represents UTF-16 code units, so this means a character literal can only contain a character that can be represented with a single such unit, i.e. characters in the Basic Multilingual Plane.
 The rocket ship emoji above, however, is encoded with two surrogate code points.

 This can be fixed by enabling the --unicode-char mode, as that defines char as any